Joshmomel/algs4/README.md

 # algs4

-This is the algorithm and data structure libirary
+This is the algorithm and data structure library